25 Famous Painters Who Shaped the Art World As We Know it

 Great Artists of the Renaissance

-The Renaissance is the era where art exploded, and artists became celebrated for their craft.
-It’s known as a return to the arts and classics and a move away from strictly religious iconography.
+Art exploded during the Renaissance when people finally recognized art as a skill and began celebrating artists for their craft.
+The period represents a return to the classics and a move away from strictly religious iconography.

-Two Renaissance artists, Leonardo Da Vinci and Michaelangelo, placed as top 5 in our survey of famous painters, but here are seven additional influential Renaissance artists that you should know.
+Two Renaissance artists, Leonardo Da Vinci and Michaelangelo, placed in the top five in our survey of famous painters, but here are seven additional influential Renaissance artists that you should know.

 Raphael